rosemckeon/ploidy/README.md

 Parameters: `disturbance_xlim`, `disturbance_freq`, `disturbance_mortality_pob`.

-## Analysis
+## Simulation Data

-Our analysis is not included in the Rbuild for the package, but it is available here in the GitHub repository.
-Feel free to clone the project and rummage through the `analysis` folder to look at the simulations we ran and the data we obtained.
+Our full analysis is not included in this repository, but the simulations we ran and the data we recovered are.
+Feel free to rummage through the `simulations` folder to take a closer look.

 ---